 Cook’s Notes

 - Don’t skimp on the resting time.
 It allows the seasonings to penetrate the meat, resulting in a much better flavor.
-It also makes shaping the meat into patties or links a little easier.
+It also makes it a little easier to shape the meat into patties or links.

 - This is one of my favorite recipes for food prep.
 You can make a double or triple batch and freeze it raw or cooked.
 I prefer to cook it first so it’s ready to go straight out of the freezer.

-- The sky is the limit in terms of flavor combinations.
+- The sky is the limit when it comes to flavor combinations.
 I stick to classic Italian flavors, but if you like spicy things, add some cayenne pepper or crushed red pepper to the meat before mixing.
+For a more classic breakfast sausage, leave out the basil, marjoram, and oregano, and add a touch of maple syrup.
+Love Southwest flavors?
+Leave out the fennel, basil, marjoram, and oregano, and add chili powder, smoked paprika, garlic, cayenne – you get the point!

 - This also makes delicious breakfast sandwiches.
-Shape the meat into patties, fry them on both sides until they reach an internal temperature of 165°, let them cool completely, and then freeze them for quick and easy sandwiches.
-Alternatively, you can shape the meat when it’s raw, freeze it between layers in the freezer, and cook the patties fresh for breakfast sandwiches.
+Shape the meat into patties, fry them on both sides until they reach an internal temperature of 165°, let them cool completely, then freeze them for quick, easy sandwiches.
+Alternatively, you can shape the meat when it’s raw, freeze it between layers, and cook the patties fresh for breakfast sandwiches.

 Storage